slate roofing

-Slate roofing enriches the overall appeal of a building while affording more lasting and reliable protection than any substitute.
+Natural slate roofing enriches the overall appeal of a building while affording more lasting and reliable protection than any substitute.
 Architects specify our own Vermont roofing slates for their unfading and weathering colors, durability, ‘on-the-grain’ fabrication and high quality standards.
-And because we produce roofing in custom sizes, shapes and thickness, architects also appreciate the flexibility our materials afford them in their designs.
-Our Vermont slates have been widely used for roofing since the early 1800s.
-Slate makes an excellent roof for both new construction and historic restoration.
+And because we produce slate roofing tiles in custom sizes, shapes and thickness, architects also appreciate the flexibility our materials afford them in their designs.
+Our domestic slates have been widely used for roofing since the early 1800s.
+A slate roof is an excellent choice for both new construction and historic restoration.
+Whether you are looking for a grey slate roof, mixed color roof slates, green roof slates, graduated thickness slate roof tiles or any other kind of natural slate roof that fits your design, we will accommodate your design large or small.

 Many styles of roof are available including uniform lengths and widths, uniform lengths and random widths, graduated lengths and/or thickness, textured roofs, patterned roofs and staggered butts.